JohnSnowLabs/spark-nlp/docs/en/alab/project_creation.md

 <img class="image image--xl image__shadow" src="/assets/images/annotation_lab/4.1.0/reserved.gif" style="width:100%;"/>

-**Adding Team Members**
+### Adding Team Members

 When working in teams, projects can be shared with other team members.

-The user who creates a project is called a Project Owner.
+The user who creates a project is called a `Project Owner`.
 He/She has complete visibility and ownership of the project for its entire lifecycle.
-If the Project Owner is removed from the user database, then all his/her projects are transfered to a new project owner.
-The Project Owner can edit the project configuration, can import/export tasks, can create a project team that will work on his project and can access project analytics.
+If the `Project Owner` is removed from the user database, then all his/her projects are transfered to a new project owner.
+The `Project Owner` can edit the project configuration, can import/export tasks, can create a project team that will work on his project and can access project analytics.

-When defining the project team, a project owner has access to three distinct roles: Annotator, Reviewer, and Manager.
+When defining the project team, a project owner has access to three distinct roles: `Annotator`, `Reviewer`, and `Manager`.
 These are very useful for most of the workflows that our users follow.

-- An Annotator is able to see the tasks which have been assigned to him or her and can create annotations on the documents.
+- An `Annotator` is able to see the tasks which have been assigned to him or her and can create annotations on the documents.
-- The Reviewer is able to see the work of the annotators and approve it or reject in case he finds issues that need to be solved.
+- The `Reviewer` is able to see the work of the annotators and approve it or reject in case he finds issues that need to be solved.
-- The Manager is able to see the work of the Annotators and of the Reviewers and he can assign tasks to team members.
+- The `Manager` is able to see the work of the `Annotators` and of the `Reviewers` and he can assign tasks to team members.
 This is useful for eliminating work overlap and for a better management of the work load.

-To add a user to your project team, navigate to the Project Setup page.
-On the Manage Project Team tab, start typing the name of a user in the available text box.
+To add a user to your project team, select your Project, then from the left side menu access the `Setup` option and then the `Team` option.
+On the `Add Team Member` page that opens, start typing the name of a user in the available text box.
 This will populate a list of available users having the username start with the characters you typed.
 From the dropdown select the user you want to add to your team.
 Select a role for the user and click on the “Add to team” button.

-In the Project Team page users can add/remove/update the team members even in the case of a large number of members.
+In the `Add Team Member` page users can add/remove/update the team members even in the case of a large number of members.
 The team members are displayed in a tabular view.
-Each member has a priority assigned to them for CONLL export which can be changed by dragging them across the list.
+Each member has a priority assigned to them for CONLL export which can be changed by dragging users across the list.

 ![teamMembers](https://user-images.githubusercontent.com/46840490/193060010-3394cccd-93ab-40a8-8479-98155ea8b417.gif)

-**Project Configuration**
+### Project Configuration

 The Project Configuration itself is a multi-step process.
-The wizard will guide users through each step and provide information and hints for each step.
+The wizard will guide users through each step while providing useful information and hints for all available options.

 ![projectConfiguration](https://user-images.githubusercontent.com/46840490/193033349-534cc2ab-2e5a-4caa-a050-0ee650949b21.gif)

 ## Clone